Mouseworld-Lab/ACROSS-Test-Case-3/README.md

 # ACROSS

+## Overview

+This repository contains the **ACROSS Network Digital Twin (NDT)** platform used to generate realistic network datasets for training machine learning and AI models focused on predictive and autonomous network management.

+The platform is built on a **Kubernetes cluster** using **KNE (Kubernetes Network Emulation)** to deploy network topologies composed of **Arista cEOS routers running in containers**.
+These emulated networks reproduce realistic operational conditions where specific configurations, traffic flows, congestion scenarios, degradations, and failure events can be systematically introduced.

+Monitoring probes deployed within the NDT collect detailed telemetry and performance metrics from the network.
+The collected data is used to build datasets aimed at training models capable of **anticipating congestion, QoS degradation, and potential SLA violations**.

+The ACROSS NDT supports the experimental scenarios developed in **TC3.1, TC3.3, and TC3.4**, where the main objective is the **generation of realistic and reproducible datasets**.
+Both the monitoring mechanisms and the resulting datasets are designed to be directly applicable to real network deployments, enabling the transition from controlled emulated environments to physical infrastructures.

+This repository includes the **topology definitions, deployment descriptors, and supporting tools** required to reproduce the NDT scenarios and generate the datasets used in the ACROSS experiments.

 ## Network Topology

 An example of how to create a topology using the `new_scenario_ceos_tc.yaml` descriptor is shown below.